 The lodge was totally rebuilt in 2008 and only local materials were used.
 No two suites are the same.
-The lodge sleeps a maximum of 20 guests in 10 suites, all with an en-suite bedroom and veranda with views of the waterhole and Mt Kilimanjaro.
-Most have their own private plunge pools and others have extended lounge areas.
+The lodge sleeps a maximum of 16 guests in 7 suites, all with an en-suite bedroom and veranda with views of the waterhole and Mt Kilimanjaro.
+Each has its own private plunge pool extended lounge areas.
 All have a roof top seating area which can be converted to a 'star bed' so you can sleep out under the stars, a memorable experience.
 There is one family villa with two bedrooms and a shared lounge and bathroom.

-Communal areas include a number of lounges, bar, libray indoor and outdoor dining areas, and a rim-flow pool where you can relax and enjoy views of Kilimanjaro and the plains.
+Communal areas include a number of lounges, bar, library indoor and outdoor dining areas, and a rim-flow pool where you can relax and enjoy views of Kilimanjaro and the plains.

 Open: Ol Donyo Lodge is open all year.